Raja Muhammad Ali: Early life and education

 He was born on 2 July 1977 in Rawalpindi to Raja Muhammad Zafar ul Haq.

 He has a degree of Bachelor of Laws which he obtained from University of the Punjab.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-2 (Rawalpindi-II) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-2 (Rawalpindi-II) in the 2002 Pakistani general election.
 He received 37,380 votes and defeated Muhammad Shabbir Awan, a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-2 (Rawalpindi-II) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-2 (Rawalpindi-II) in the 2008 Pakistani general election but was unsuccessful.
 He received 30,962 votes and lost the seat to Muhammad Shabbir Awan, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-2 (Rawalpindi-II) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-2 (Rawalpindi-II) in the 2013 Pakistani general election.